English Literature with Creative Writing BA (Hons) – 2020 entry

 Why choose this course

-We have an excellent reputation for challenging, innovative, forward-thinking teaching and research in literature and creative writing.
-All our teaching staff are acclaimed writers and scholars as well as enthusiastic and experienced teachers who convey ideas and explain techniques enthusiastically and accessibly.
-If you’re an aspiring writer and a literature enthusiast, this is the degree combination for you.
+We conduct engaging and intellectually-challenging teaching in literature and creative writing.
+All our academics are acclaimed writers and scholars as well as enthusiastic and experienced teachers who convey ideas and explain techniques enthusiastically and accessibly.
+If you’re an aspiring writer and a literature enthusiast, this is the course combination for you.